 It is more than 30 years since a group of European governments decided that Europe needed guaranteed and autonomous access to space, and that it made sense to combine their efforts to achieve this goal.

 Thanks to their foresight, Europe has developed a range of launchers and its own base in French Guiana for European launches.
 To have access to space is the first enabling element in the utilisation of space and the many benefits this brings.

-Access to space brings many benefits.
-Space exploration provides greater knowledge of our solar system, better navigation and telecommunication systems, and the means to monitor our environment.
-This is only possible because we have the launchers capable of placing satellites accurately into space.
+Space utilisation and exploration yields greater knowledge of our Solar System, enables better navigation and telecommunication systems, and provides the data to monitor our environment.
+All this is only possible because we have the launchers capable of placing satellites accurately into space.

 Building for the future

-ESA is able to build on its years of experience of developing launchers to:
+ESA is able to build on its years of experience to:

-- foster the creation of a European institutional market for Ariane
+- foster a European institutional market for Ariane and Vega;

-- ensure that Europe can respond to market demands by developing the small launcher Vega and facilitating the use of Europe’s Spaceport by the Russian Soyuz rocket
+- ensure that Europe can respond to evolving market demands by developing Ariane 6 and Vega C and their ground infrastructures;

 - support European industry, technology and research capabilities by improving industrial competitiveness and promoting innovation;